folio-org/docs/content/en/docs/Settings/Settings_tenant/Settings_tenant.md

 ### Deleting a location

-Note: If the location is in use by at least one record in Inventory, you cannot delete the location.
+Note: If the location is in use by at least one holding record in Inventory, you cannot delete the location.
 In those cases, it is recommended that you edit the location and make the status **Inactive**.
 It doesn’t remove the location from Inventory location dropdown menus, but it gives staff a dialog message if they select an inactive location.